-- There are different procedures for performing CPR on children.
-For a baby, press down with two fingers on their breastbone about 1 1/2 inches, about 1/3 to 1/2 the depth of chest.
-For a child, press down about 2 inches or less.
+- For a baby, depress with two fingers on their chest bone about 1 1/2 inches, about 1/3 to 1/2 the intensity of the chest.
+For a child, weigh down about 2 inches or less.

-- Continue CPR until help arrives or the person wakes up.
+- Continue performing CPR until an ambulance arrives or the person gains consciousness.

 Check for Other Injuries

-- If the person is bleeding, apply pressure and elevate the wound if it’s in an arm or leg.
+- If the person is bleeding, apply a force that’ll create tension and elevate the wound if it’s in a limb.

 - Loosen restrictive clothing.